 Your present skill level

 Accomplished trades people have an advantage in many respects.
-Those with the skills required to perform in a chosen business are miles ahead of their unskilled counterpart.
-Whether it’s food preparation, printing, or home repair, if you know the business you can lean toward independence.
+Those with the skills required to perform in a chosen business are miles ahead of their unskilled counterparts.
+Whether it’s food preparation, printing, or home repair, if you know the business, you can lean toward independence.
 Support services such as a website, sales or bookkeeping are available for hire.

 On the other hand, the idea of running a business, especially for first time owners, can be intimidating.
 When it comes to an independent versus franchise choice, you have to decide if the franchise offers critical pieces of the business that you do not have, do not understand, or choose not to deal with.
 For example, if a franchisor provides pricing guides, fee schedules and a proven marketing plan for getting you business, and you have none of those skills, you might be better off joining that team.”

 Take your time – Do your homework